pilarcormo/igem/kinetics_model.md

 #####Assumptions:

-We generated a deterministic model taking into consideration the following assumptions.
+We generated a deterministic model taking into consideration the following assumptions:

 - All enzyme concentrations are constant and similar.
 We fixed the enzyme concentrations to 1x10-5 mmol/mL